 HPS's objective is to provide creative capital solutions and generate attractive risk-adjusted returns for our clients.
-We believe a responsible approach to investing which incorporates ESG management enhances our ability to control downside risks and volatility in our credit portfolios.
+We believe a responsible investing approach, which integrates material ESG considerations into the overall investment process, can improve our ability to mitigate downside risks and volatility in our credit portfolios.